VrushaParikh/Portfolio/content/hero/index.md

 I'm a Tech Enthusiast, actively working to develop myself holistically by gaining practical learning and experience and all-round development through hackathons, competitions, and projects.

-I truly believe in " It's never late until you decide"!
+I truly believe in " It's never too late until you decide"!